Taba Summit: Positions mentioned in other sources

 Israel wanted to keep military control over Palestinian land and airspace in states of emergency, not because of a possible future threat from Palestine, but because of possible other threats from the East.
 The Palestinians wanted to accept international forces only.

 The Palestinians could not accept Israeli annexation of Giv'at Ze'ev and Ma'ale Adumim in the Jerusalem area.
 Israel wanted future expansion of the settlements into the West Bank.
 Unlike the Palestinians, Israel did not consider East Jerusalem part of the West Bank and its Israeli inhabitants settlers.

 End of the negotiations

 Official statement

-The Taba Summit officially ended with a joint statement, that included some of the following points:
+The Taba Summit officially ended with a joint statement, which included some of the following points:

 Reasons for impasse

 The breakdown is often attributed to the political circumstances posed by Israeli elections and changeover in leadership in the United States: They had run out of political time.
-They couldn't conclude an agreement with Clinton now out of office and Barak standing for reelection in two weeks.
-"We made progress, substantial progress.
-We are closer than ever to the possibility of striking a final deal," said Shlomo Ben-Ami, Israel's negotiator.
-Saeb Erekat, Palestinian chief negotiator, said, "My heart aches because I know we were so close.
+They could not conclude an agreement with Clinton now out of office and Barak standing for reelection in two weeks.
+Israel's negotiator Shlomo Ben-Ami said that "We made progress, substantial progress.
+We are closer than ever to the possibility of striking a final deal".
+Palestinian chief negotiator Saeb Erekat also lamented the lack of a final agreement.
+"My heart aches because I know we were so close.
 We need six more weeks to conclude the drafting of the agreement."